imkaywu/imkaywu.github.io/_tutorials/sfm.md

   - Computer Vision
 ---

 Structure from Motion is the holy grail of multiple view geometry.
 It is a process of estimating camera pose and retrieving a sparse reconstruction.
 In this tutorial, I'll explain every step of this technique and provide detailed implementation using [open3DCV]({{site.url}}/{{site.baseurl}}blog/2017/05/3d-vision-lib/).
+The source code can be found [here](https://github.com/imkaywu/open3DCV/blob/master/test/sfm.cc).

 ### Table of Content
 0. [Test images](#test_image)